JingboWanMath/JingboWanMath.github.io/_pages/about.md

 ---
 permalink: /
 title: "👋 Hi there, I'm Jingbo —
-a CNRS postdoctoral researcher passionate about Geometric Analysis and General Relativity"
+a CNRS postdoctoral researcher passionate about General Relativity and Geometric Analysis"
 excerpt: "About me"
 author_profile: true
 redirect_from: